rehive/docs-portal/content/platform/releases/deprecation_timeline.md

     - `/groups/<name>/tiers/` and `/groups/<name>/tiers/<id>/` : Remove the `limits`, `requirements`, and `fees`.
     - `/users/<id>/groups/` and `/users/<id>/groups/<name>/` : remove  all fields in the `tier` object except for `id`, `level`, `name`, and `description`.
     - `/admin/groups/<name>/tiers/` and `/admin/groups/<name>/tiers/<id>/` : Remove the `limits`, `requirements`, and `fees`.

+{{< link-heading "h5" "2024-02-20" >}}

+*Added on 2023-11-16*

+1. Remove the `password1` and `password2` fields from the register endpoints.
+    - Use the `password` field instead.
+Handle double password value confirmation on the frontend instead.
+2. Remove the `new_password1` and `new_password2` fields from the password reset confirm and passowrd change endpoints:
+    - Use the `password` field instead.
+Handle double password value confirmation on the frontend instead.
-5. Remove the `allow_overdrafts` field from the company settings.
+3. Remove the `allow_overdrafts` field from the company settings.
     - Developers and administratrs should instead configure specific overdrafts via tier limits.

 ### Removed